 We recognize revenue when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to receive in exchange for those goods or services.
-All of our revenue, except an inconsequential amount, is recognized at a point in time, either on shipment or delivery of the product, depending on customer terms and conditions.
-For fiscal 2022, revenue from the IoT product applications market accounted for 63.3% of our net revenue, revenue from the PC product applications market accounted for 19.7% of our net revenue, and revenue from the mobile product applications market accounted for 17.0% of our net revenue.
+Most of our revenue is recognized at a point in time, either on shipment or delivery of the product, depending on customer terms and conditions.
+We also generate revenue from license-based arrangements.
+We license the rights to certain of our intellectual properties to customers granting them the right to manufacture and sell licensed products.
+For fiscal 2023, revenue from the IoT product applications market accounted for 70.0% of our net revenue, revenue from the PC product applications market accounted for 16.0% of our net revenue.